 - £945.49 if your maximum income tax rate is 45%, saving you £753.51 (44%)

 What happens after the term agreed?

-As mentioned above, in the Cycle to Work scheme you are technically 'hiring' the ebike from your employer.
-The hiring period for the GCI is always one year.
+As mentioned above, you are technically 'hiring' your bike from the GCI by using this scheme.
+This hiring period is always one year.

-At the end of one year hiring period, HMRC usually requires you to pay Fair Market Value for the ebike (25% of the current value).
+At the end of the one year hiring period, HMRC usually requires you to pay Fair Market Value for the ebike (25% of your voucher value).
 However through the GCI you can avoid this!

-They will give you a loan (completely free of charge!) to use the ebike for a period of five years.
+The GCI will allow you to loan your ebike from them free of charge for a period of five years.

 After the five year period, for a nominal fee (£1) the GCI will appoint you as their agent to dispose of the bike, in practice meaning that it will be yours to do with as you wish.